 Today Keith, Kenny, and Tracy all reside in Richmond, Virginia.
 Jon is a resident of Manhattan and travels to Virginia quarterly so the band can continue to tour.
 Their newest release, Partners in the Wild (Oct.
 20th street date), was written between 2015 and 2017 by Kenneth Close and Tracy Wilson.
 The recording took place in two sessions at Audio Verite in Richmond, VA (Pedro Aida from Ann Beretta/Long Arms’ studio) spread between spring and summer with bass playing duties split nearly evenly between Matt Klimas and Jon Procopio.
 The band will finish 2017 out with a weeklong tour aside Beach Slang, a band who has repeatedly asked them to join tours over the past three years.

-Hear about our first single "Pedal Through" + watch the video via NPR here.
+Hear the first first single from the debut Glossa "Pedal Through" + watch the video via NPR here.

-Hear the second single "Weird Hugs" via Brookyln Vegan here.
+Hear the second Glossa single "Weird Hugs" via Brookyln Vegan here.